Documentation

 Application Routes

 solverforge-ui does not generate your scheduling API.
 The crate ships the UI surface and a set of backend helpers.
-If you use SF.createBackend({ type: 'axum' }), follow the default adapter contract documented in Integration & Assets, or add an application-side compatibility layer while your routes are still in transition.
+If you use SF.createBackend({ type: 'axum' }), follow the canonical retained-job contract documented in Integration & Assets.
+Older Schedule-named route shapes are historical.
+Current generated apps expose the retained /jobs/... contract.

 Next Steps